 How to Take Oregano Oil

 There are a couple of different ways you can take oregano oil, but the most common are in capsule and liquid form.

 If you chose to take the oregano oil capsules, make sure you check out the manufacturer’s dosage instructions because they can be different depending on the brand.

 How to Take Oregano Oil Orally in Drops

-- If it’s not already diluted, mix it with the ratio of 1 drop of olive oil to 1 drop of oregano oil
+- If it’s not already diluted, mix it with the ratio of 1 drop of carrier oil to 1 drop of oregano oil

 - Put 1 or 2 drops under the tongue and leave it there for a few minutes.
 Then rinse with water.

 - To get the full benefits of oregano oil, use an oil that is standardized to at least 55-70% carvacrol and take 2 drops 2-4x per day.